Sight, perception and hallucinations in dementia

-- Arrange for regular eye checks, and inform the optometrist of the dementia so that this can be taken into consideration when arranging treatment and appointments.
+- Arrange regular eye checks, and inform the optometrist of the person’s dementia.
+This will help when arranging appointments and getting the right treatment.

-- If the person wears glasses, check that they are clean and that the prescription is correct, and encourage the person to wear them.
+- If the person wears glasses, check that they are clean and they have the right prescription.
+Encourage the person to wear them as and when necessary.

 - Research has shown that multifocal glasses can increase the risk of falls in people when they are outside the home.
-It may be useful to have separate distance and reading glasses.
-Although you will need to check that the correct glasses are being worn and have them clearly labelled.
+Therefore, it may be useful to have separate glasses for distance (for the outside) and reading (for things up close).

-- If cataracts are the cause of, or are contributing to, poor sight, talk to an optometrist about how to have them treated.
+- If the person has cataracts, talk to an optometrist or their GP about how to have them treated.

 - Remove or replace mirrors and shiny surfaces if they cause problems.

 - Consider assistive technology products such as automatic lights.

 - If a person fails to recognise an object, don’t draw any unnecessary attention to the mistake.
 Avoid asking questions that might make them feel ‘put on the spot’.
 If appropriate, give the object to the person and explain how it is used.
 If they do not accept this explanation, try not to argue with them.
 Ignore the mistake and listen to what they are trying to say.
 Being corrected can undermine a person’s confidence and they may become reluctant to join in conversations or activities.
 Therefore, it is important to focus on the emotions behind what is being said, rather than the facts or details.

 - If the person struggles to recognise people, ask friends and relatives to introduce themselves.
 If the person doesn’t recognise somebody, it can be distressing for them as well as for those around them.
 If this happens, try to reassure the person and find tactful ways to give them reminders or explanations.

 - Try to make activities accessible for the person.
 For example, if the person enjoyed reading but is no longer able to, think about audiobooks instead.